 A: Yes and no. In January of 2002, provincial subsidies for naturopathic care were discontinued.
-Currently, there is no MSP coverage unless you are on premium assistance, in which case, we can deduct $23 from your Naturopathic visits and bill MSP directly.
+Currently, there is no MSP coverage unless you are on premium assistance, in which case, teh government can reimburse a patient for $23 from your Naturopathic visit from MSP.
 Most extended health care plans (private plans) do cover Naturopathic visit fees and acupuncture (provided by your Naturopathic Doctor) while others further cover laboratory testing and intravenous therapies (this can range from 50% coverage to $500-$1000 annually, depending on your plan).
 Prescribed medications and supplements are generally not covered.
 Please check with your insurance provider prior to the visit, regarding your coverage details.
 Patients are required to pay at the time of service and then remit an invoice to their insurance provider for reimbursement.
 In some cases, we do offer direct billing for Blue Cross and select providers.
 Please ask within.

 A: In some cases, the second visit may include a physical exam to help determine a greater understanding for your health concerns.
 Arriving 5 minutes prior to the scheduled time is advised in order to provide a urine sample.
 Naturopathic physical exams are thorough and include a body composition test (weight, height, fat and muscle percentage, cellular health, etc.), a urinalysis, and a comprehensive review of all major organ systems.
 A female pelvic and breast exam may also be provided if required.
 The physical exam is concluded with a brief consultation.

 Subsequent visits will include the review and explanation of any requested/ordered laboratory tests combined with an individualized treatment program.

 A: Patients should arrive 20 minutes prior to their scheduled appointment to complete intake forms.
 Your initial consultation is typically 60-75 minutes and involves a comprehensive health assessment that considers your full medical history, family history, dietary habits, stress level, exercise, environmental toxin exposure, and current health conditions.
 Please bring all existing medications and supplements with you for review.
 Depending on your history and health concerns, basic or advanced lab tests may be requested from your existing provider or ordered (either onsite or via referral).